Skip to content

 Final transcript (when available)

-Should you be admitted to the University of Rochester and choose to enroll with us, you will be required to submit a final transcript which will be available after your successful completion of high school.
+Should you be admitted to the University of Rochester and choose to enroll with us, you will be required to submit a final transcript (with formal graduation date) which will be available after your successful completion of high school.
+A GED is accepted in lieu of a diploma.
 Please note, failure to submit an official transcript will prohibit you from registering for future semesters.
 Documents should specifically indicate your date of graduation from high school/secondary school and must be submitted through the Common Application or Coalition / Scoir Application portal, as the Office of Admission will not process documents submitted via email or postal mail.

 College transcript (if applicable)